reverse-hash/bitcoin-full-node-with-docker/README.md

 ## About the project

-As Bob, you will have a dockerized node to access on your LAN.
+Dockerized node to access on your LAN.
 On port 50002, <a href="https://github.com/romanz/electrs">Electrs</a> will be available to connect any Electrum compatible wallet and via HTTPS on port 3003, <a href="https://github.com/janoside/btc-rpc-explorer">BTC RPC Explorer</a> to explore the blockchain.

-Your node will participate in the Bitcoin network exchanging blocks with other nodes through Tor; and optionally, it will be accesible from anywhere also through Tor.
+The node will participate in the Bitcoin network by exchanging blocks with other nodes via Tor; and optionally, it will be accesible from anywhere also via Tor.

 The following services are deployed: